 The best snow pushers can help prevent back injuries because the act of pushing is inherently easier than lifting.
 Snow pushers are essentially smaller, hand-powered versions of the industrial plow.
 They are best used for pushing up to 4 inches of lighter snow off of flat surfaces.
 This makes them a smart choice for sidewalks and driveways.
 Materials found in snowplows include steel, aluminum, plastics, and fiberglass, as well as UHMW polyethylene.
 Plastic blades tend to be a better choice for shoveling more delicate surfaces like pavers.
 Keep in mind that snow pushers aren’t the best choice for excessive, heavy icy snow.

-When you’re looking to really speed up the snow shoveling process but don’t want to invest in an expensive, heavy snow blower, you may want to consider an electric snow shovel.
-Compared to snow blowers, electric shovels are typically lightweight, reasonably priced, and relatively small—making them a good choice for navigating smaller spaces like narrow walkways or steps.
+When you’re looking to really speed up the shoveling process but don’t want to invest in an expensive, heavy snow blower, you may want to consider an electric shovel.
+Compared to snow blowers, electric shovels for snow are typically lightweight, reasonably priced, and relatively small—making them a good choice for navigating smaller spaces like narrow walkways or steps.

 No matter how lightweight and brilliantly designed your shovel is, the act of physically lifting scoop after scoop of snow is tiresome.
 If you’re looking to reduce fatigue and speed up the process without turning to electric or gas-powered snow removal equipment, you may want to consider a snow shovel with wheels.